 Dial-a-Ride is an on-request service for certain routes during select hours.
 Routes currently operating Dial-a-Ride include:

-View the Dial-a-Ride page for hours and more information.
+Visit the Dial-a-Ride page for service hours and detailed information.
 Regular YRT/Viva fares apply.
-The Dial-a-Ride vehicle operator will issue YRT/Viva transfers upon request.

 Viva was the first rapid transit service of its kind in the GTA.
 Offering frequent, flexible and comfortable rides, Viva vehicles are like nothing you've experienced before.
 Viva connects Markham, Richmond Hill, Vaughan, Aurora and Newmarket and also links York Region with Toronto and its subway system, GO Transit and the Region of Peel.
-It operates along major corridors much like an above-ground subway.
+It operates along major corridors in York Region.

 Since its launch in September 2005, Viva has been a great success.
-Phase 1 is complete and Phase 2 is on the way.
-For more information on what Phase 2 will bring, visit vivanext.com
+For more information on the future of rapid transit in York Region, visit vivanext.com